WHEN GOOD CATS DO BAD THINGS

 - The litter box is located near a noisy appliance (such as a clothes dryer).

+The box should not be in a high traffic area.
 In a single cat home, the cat may have experienced something unpleasant in association with the current litter box (molestation by a child or dog, loud noise etc.) and needs a new "bathroom area."
 It is important not to keep the cat’s food in a location near the box as the cat will not want to use the feeding area as a toilet.
-If the cat seems to have arthritis issues, a more shallow litter additive litter container may be better so the cat will not have to do any climbing or high-stepping.

 Obviously, any litter boxes should be scooped daily or even twice daily and kept as clean as possible.
 Clumping litter should be changed at least monthly and non-clumping litter should be changed twice weekly.
 The box should be washed with soapy water or water alone with no strong-smelling disinfectants that might be objectionable to the cat.